YvanSeth/activitypubplay/README.md

 An implementation using the
 [Spring Boot](https://docs.spring.io/spring-boot/index.html "Spring Boot") framework trying to refresh and educate myself in some styles of MVC and DAO pattern type web application implementations as well as remember Java itself!
 A language I have only used very lightly in the last 20 years, though I learnt it and even taught using it back in Uni.
 (A very long time ago...)

 ## Go

-Actually the first implementation I started but not got too far yet, hopefully to upload in time.
-Not got as far as picking a web framework for this.
+I was originally going to write AP bot code in Go, but then I got distracted
+by:

 ## PHP / Laravel

-My second implementation but also not got too far with it yet, going with Laravel as it was specified in a job role I was applying for but that blanked out so I moved on with the Java one as higher priority.
+I made a start on the Laravel framework, but then I got distracted by Java / Spring Boot!

+I hope to return to one of the above once I'm happy enough with the base level Java implementation... or maybe I'll get distracted by a whole other option.
+(Rust is seeming interesting actually.)